 You can also buy pans of paint singly and fit them into your old tin to refill it.
 If you don’t have an old tin you can buy an empty one from an art store which is designed to be filled up with your choice of pan colours.
 This would work out more expensive than buying a pre-filled tin, but the advantage would be that you could customise your palette to exactly what you wanted.
 Some empty tins sold by art shops are designed to accommodate both half pans and whole pans, which might be handy if you use a lot of certain colours and less of others.

 They are portable

-Being lightweight and portable pans are great for painting outdoors (or ‘en plein air’) because you simply need to moisten the pan with water applied with your brush and you’re ready to work – there is no need to transport many tiny tubes with you and spend time putting little blobs of paint out onto a mixing tray or tin.
-Once you’ve finished pans are easy to transport back again because you simply blot any excess liquid with kitchen paper and shut the lid, and don’t have to deal with a palette full of leftover liquid paint.
+Being lightweight and portable, pans are great for painting outdoors (or ‘en plein air’) because you simply need to moisten the pan with a wet brush and you’re ready to work – there is no need to transport many tiny tubes with you and spend time putting little blobs of paint out onto a mixing tray or tin.
+Once you’ve finished pans are easy to transport back home because you simply blot any excess liquid with kitchen paper and shut the lid.

 They are simple

 Many professional artists who work indoors also simply prefer working from pans.
 In some ways it’s more straightforward and involves less wastage because even if your pan has become very wetted, it will just dry out again and can be re-wetted during your next session.
 In contrast if you’ve got a palette full of squeezed-out paint from tubed, you have to decide whether to keep and re-use it.

 They will last indefinitely